AdobeDocs/real-time-cdp-collaboration.en/help/guide/quick-start-guide.md

 >
 >This step applies to both advertisers and publishers.

-Before you can add audiences, you must configure your organization in Real-Time CDP Collaboration.
+Before you can add audiences, you must configure your organization in Collaboration.
 This governs how your organization appears and behaves in the interface.

 If you don't have admin access to Experience Platform, contact your organization's administrator for help completing this setup.

-Define your organization's role in Real-Time CDP Collaboration, provide branding assets, and configure match keys to align audiences across connections.
+Define your organization's role in Collaboration, provide branding assets, and configure match keys to align audiences across connections.
 Then, complete the steps below to finalize setup and prepare your organization to engage with your connections.

 >[!NOTE]
 >